What to Expect During a DOT Physical in Maryland

 Call (301) 519-0902 now to make an appointment for a DOT physical in Maryland

-Make sure that the doctor is provided with a complete list of all prescription and over the counter medications during this part of the exam, too.
+Make sure that the provider is provided with a complete list of all prescription and over the counter medications during this part of the exam, too.

 Blood Pressure, Hearing and Vision Tests